koolgax99/koolgax99.github.io/content/projects.md

 The project aims at improving and extending the current PEcAn REST API's by making it more robust and dynamic from the user's perspective.
 The security of the API's will also be improved by introducing API KEY management system, rate limitng and input validation.

 More information can be found [here](https://koolgax99.github.io/posts/gsoc-2022-final-report/)

+## Affect Aware Tutoring System in E-Learning systems (Pekanu E-Tutor)

+Worked on a novel idea in the field of education technology, named ”Affect Aware Tutoring System Using Video Bots”.Built a learning management system that collects the click-stream log data of the student, simultaneously captures video and then predicts the user’s affect state for realtime feedback.
+Developed an optimized transformer-based deep learning model Vision Transformers to predict the user’s affect state.
+The model was trained on the huge DAiSEE dataset for approximately 300 hours.
+Paper documented and to be submitted in IEEE Transactions in Learning Technologies.
+The code will be open sourced soon.

 ## Covid-19 Mortality Prediction
 Data analysis and processing: Proficient in cleaning, exploring, and transforming private hospital data with 1 lakh data points to better understand and extract information using Pandas and Python.
 Data Imbalance Mitigation: Employed techniques such as SMOTE and undersampling to effectively tackle the challenge of imbalanced data.
 Mortality Prediction: Implemented state-of-the-art machine learning models to predict COVID-19 patient